In-plane magnetic response and Maki parameter of alternating-twist multilayers: In-plane Maki parameter

 \subsection{Bilayer systems}

-As mentioned above, the difference between normal and superconducting orbital susceptibilities corresponds to the last term of Eq. (\ref{eq:chiAC}) with $A=C=m_x$, the in-plane orbital magnetic moment.
+As discussed above, the difference between the orbital susceptibilities of the normal and superconducting phases corresponds to the last term of Eq. (\ref{eq:chiAC}) with $A=C=m_x$, the in-plane orbital magnetic moment.
 For bilayer systems (BL), this term can be written as

 with